 The Red Tree Cafe

 Don’t be deterred by this cafe’s location, away from Bowral’s main strip.
 Step inside this weatherboard cottage to find a dining room blooming with chic Parisian-inspired decor.
 The concise menu encompasses hearty salads and bruschetta with oven roasted tomatoes and goats fetta.
-Ogle over sweets such as apple crumble and rhubarb frangipane tarts, enjoyed best with the Di Gabriel coffee on offer.
+Ogle over their delicious sweets, enjoyed best with the Delano coffee on offer.

 52 Station Street, Bowral

 A vibrant space decorated with Persian carpets, black walls with antique mirrors, hanging lanterns and turquoise chairs.
 The Middle Eastern-inspired menu presents dishes such as lamb skewers with tzatziki, harissa and pide and char grilled calamari with black Ligurian olives, tomatoes and fresh herbs.
-Blackboard specials constantly change, including the house-made Moroccan spiced beef sausages with tabouleh, tzatziki and harissa.
+Blackboard specials are subject to change.

 2/9 Old Hume Highway, Berrima